The Ulysses Problem: Canto XXVI and What Gets Lost Between Italian and English

 Canto XXVI of Dante’s Inferno is a masterpiece of deliberate ambiguity.
-Sit with it long enough, and you realize something unsettling: every translation you read pushes you toward a different moral conclusion about the same text.
-This is not a bug in translation.
+Every translation you read pushes you toward a different moral conclusion about the same text.
+That is not a bug in translation.
 It’s the feature that makes this canto endlessly alive.

-I’ve spent years returning to this circle of Hell—the Eighth Bolgia, where fraudsters dwell.
-Each time I encounter Ulysses inside his flame, I find myself reading a slightly different poem.
-Not because Dante changed his mind, but because translators continuously remake his meaning through choices that seem small until you realize they carry the weight of the entire interpretation.
+Years of returning to this circle of Hell—the Eighth Bolgia, where fraudsters dwell—have taught me that each encounter with Ulysses inside his flame reveals a slightly different poem.
+Not because Dante changed his mind, but because translators continuously remake his meaning through choices that seem small until they turn out to carry the weight of the entire interpretation.

 The Scene: Fraud as Fire

 Picture the Eighth Bolgia in your mind.
 Dante and Virgil descend into a terrible darkness.
-The air moves with thousands of flames—not fires burning in the conventional sense, but individual bursts dancing like fireflies in a nightmare.
-Each flame contains a soul.
-Each soul deceived humanity through eloquence, cunning counsel, or manipulation of language.
+Thousands of flames dance like fireflies in a nightmare—not fires burning in the conventional sense, but individual bursts.
+Each flame contains a soul that deceived humanity through eloquence, cunning counsel, or manipulation of language.

 Ulysses is here.
 Not the hero of Homer’s epic, whom Dante never read.
 Medieval Dante knew Homer only through Virgil’s Aeneid and scattered legends.
 His Ulysses is a different creature entirely.